peerkar/liferay-gsearch/README.md

 ## Does This Work on CE?

-It's not tested but basically there are two things preventing this to work on CE: new version of Soy bridge and Audience Targeting plugin dependency.
-You can however remove these barriers fairly easy:
+It's not tested but basically there is one thing preventing this to work on CE: new version of Soy bridge.
+You can however remove this barrier fairly easy:

 * Downgrade the Soy bridge dependency in the web module's build.gradle, rebuild  and see if it works.
 Other way around, you can also try to upgrade the bridge to the portal instance.
-* Remove Audience Targeting dependencies from build.gradle and in the gsearch-core-impl, remove the CTQueryBuilderImpl.java class and modify QueryBuilderImpl.java not to use the before mentioned class.
-Rebuild.

 If you need help with creating a CE compatible version, please create a ticket.